-The default Subject Map is used to determine which Domain List is used to process user requests.
+The default Subject Map is used to determine which Domain List is used to process user requests, when the Subject is not specified for a request.
 To set the default Subject Map:

 Select Default subject map from the Instance section of the Advanced Configuration Facility in System Manager.
 The Editing: Dictionary screen displays: